vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

   <li><span>{{ page.a4 }}</span></li>
 </ol>

 I would take this as a certainty.
 There are so many possible things you could read and each would take you down a different path.
-The real question is if it is possible in the 140 characters I have allotted in the experiment.
+The real question is if it is possible in the 140 characters (about 920 [bits](https://en.wikipedia.org/wiki/Bit) of information) I have allotted in the experiment.
 This should be fine, one of the possibilities is that it could even send a message asking to run the experiment again with more characters.

 <ol start="3">
   <li><span>{{ page.a3 }}</span></li>